cpz/Lost-Ark-SDK/README.md

 * Hook ProcessEvent and do your magic.

-*SDK has misalignment, so if you want to use it change it to 4.*
+*SDK does have misalignment, so if you want to use it change it to 4.*
 ###
 ---
 Generated with KN4CK3R SDKGen.